HERMES-SOC/hermes_core/docs/user-guide/reading_writing_data.rst

 Adding data to a ``TimeData`` Container
 =======================================

-A new column of data can be added to an existing instance.
-Remember that these new measurements must have the same time stamps as the existing ones and therefore the same number of measurements.
+A new column of data, support data, or NRV data can be added to an existing instance.
+Remember that new data measurements must have the same time stamps as the existing ones and therefore the same number of entries.
+Support data and non-record-varying data can be added as needed.
 You can add the new column in one of two ways.
 The more explicit approach is to use :py:func:`~hermes_core.timedata.TimeData.add_measurement` function::

     >>> data = u.Quantity(np.arange(len(timedata['Bx'])), 'Gauss', dtype=np.uint16)
     >>> timedata.add_measurement(measure_name="By", data=data, meta={"CATDESC": "Test Metadata"})

-Or you can just add the column directly.
+Or you can add the data, support, or NRV column directly.

     >>> timedata["By"] = u.Quantity(np.arange(len(timedata['Bx'])), 'Gauss', dtype=np.uint16)
+    >>> timedata["calibration_const"] = Column(data=[1e-3])

 Remember that you'll then have to fill in the meta data afterwards.